dpardox/checklist-test/README.md

 Run `npm start` To start a local development server.

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

----

-* This project uses [Tailwind CSS](https://tailwindcss.com/) for utility-first and mobile-first styling.